-- 7.12.4.1 The requirements of 7.12.4 apply to doors fitted in the subdivision bulkheads of cargo ships except the doors of special purpose ships and those mentioned under 7.12.6. - 7.12.4.2 The doors shall be sliding doors with horizontal or vertical motion, they shall be both hand and power-operated.
+- 7.12.4.1 The requirements of 7.12.4 apply to doors fitted in the subdivision bulkheads of cargo ships except the doors of special purpose ships and those mentioned under 7.12.6. - 7.12.4.2 Doors provided to ensure the watertight integrity of internal openings which are used while at sea shall be sliding doors with horizontal or vertical motion, they shall be both hand and power-operated.